geopython/pycsw/docs/configuration.rst

 - **source**: the source of this repository only if not local (e.g. :ref:`geonode`, :ref:`odc`).
 Supported values are ``geonode``, ``odc``
 - **filter**: server side database filter to apply as mask to all CSW requests (see :ref:`repofilters`)
 - **max_retries**: max number of retry attempts when connecting to records-repository database
+- **facets**: comma-separated list of facetable properties for search results

 .. note::